prondubuisi/psalmoutput/report.md

 * I cloned the Civi-core repository to the remote server
 * I installed Psalm via Composer as one of Civi-core Dependencies

 With all the requirements in place, I was able to run Psalm static analysis on Civi-core without errors.
-One important observation from this was that Psalm returned a varying error count on the Locally.
+One important observation from this was that Psalm returned a varying error(locally and remotely).
 Mentors from the CiviCRM community mentioned that this was normal and that was the reason CiviCRM had test suites for different environments and different PHP versions.

 ## Phase 3
 ### Analyzing Civi-core with Psalm and CI/CD tool(Jenkins) on merge

+The CiviCRM CI/CD Tool Chain ran on Jenkins, so I was required to try implementing Civi-core Psalm Static Analysis with Jenkins.
+To achieve that I did the following

 * Setup Jenkins on [remote server](http://35.246.100.181:8080/) provided by the CiviCRM team with help from mentors
-* Installed PHP and Composer on remote Server
+* Configure Jenkins to work with Github
-* Installed required plugins for Github and Jenkins Integration
+* Configure Github webhooks to work with Jenkins server url endpoint
-* Made Jenkins run Psalm Analysis on pull requests
+* Attempt code merge to test integration

+Having figured that Psalm worked with github merge, the next step was working to run Psalm on whenever a pull request is made to the Civi-core repository.

 ## Phase 4
 ### Analyzing Civi-core with Psalm and CI/CD tool(Jenkins) on Pull Request